aeldelaney/crick-crack-the-krakens-back/README.md

 ## Gameplay
 - arrow keys or wasd for movement
 - point and click to interact with objects/inventory
-- ray pointing for flashing
+- ray pointing for flashlight
-- animations for key insertion into a door etc
+- animations for key insertion into a door, interacting with keypads, etc
-- reset upon death -- last time on base
+- reset upon death -- last time player manually saved on base